jackietsoda/Election_Analysis/README.md

 # Election Analysis

 ## Project Overview
 The election commission has requested some additional data to complete the audit of a recent local congressional election.
-I have found the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout
+I have found the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout.
+I have also included the number of votes and the percentage of the total votes each candidate received.

 ## Election Audit Results
 **1. How many votes were cast in this congressional election?**